 - Strengthen immune function

 - Improved gut and bowel function

 - Reduce food poisoning

 How does this all relate to soy?
-First of all, as mentioned previously, genetically modified sources (GMO) may decrease the probiotic benefit of soy.
+First of all, genetically modified sources (GMO) may decrease the probiotic benefit of soy.
 Plus, soy is most nutritious when it’s fermented.
 Not surprisingly, fermenting is a process similar to what happens when milk becomes yogurt.
 Fermented soy, such as natto, is rich in probiotics and vitamin K2.
 Even more, vitamin K2 may preserve your bones, keep brain cells healthy and help you heal from injury.

-If the soy you consume is in the natto form, then yes, it’s very good for you.
+If the soy you consume is in the natto form, then, yes, it’s very good for you.

 Other Great Sources of Probiotics

 Natto isn’t the only source of probiotics.
 Consider these foods to boost your gut flora benefits: